EmulatorJS/EmulatorJS-Netplay/README.md

 Go to the releases tab and download the [latest release](https://github.com/EmulatorJS/EmulatorJS-Netplay/releases/tag/latest) for linux and open the AppImage file (you may need to make it executable).

-There is a AppImage version.
-* The AppImage version is recommended for most users.
+The AppImage version is recommended for most users.

-* You can also download the source code and run `npm i` to install packages and then `npm start` to start the server.
+You can also download the source code and run `npm i` to install packages and then `npm start` to start the server.

 ### Docker: